 \subsection{Function Update}

-\revisionhint{R3.O1}{ The agent function is updated by optimizing a new function to replace the existing one when workload drifts are detected. {\dbname} employs a simple, yet effective threshold-based method for workload drift detection.
-Specifically, it monitors system performance during database operations and triggers the optimization process upon detecting significant performance changes.
-The threshold for detection is 10\% (in throughput).
-This value is determined empirically to ensure robust detection and to avoid over-triggering.
-We will show that our detection method is effective in Section~\ref{sec:evaluation.stored}.
-We emphasize that {\dbname} only focuses on the design of the concurrency control algorithm.
-Thus, the problem of workload drift detection is orthogonal.
-In other words, a detailed analysis of how our detection method compares to other algorithms, such as those discussed in ~\cite{DBLP:journals/pacmmod/WuI24/2sample}, is beyond the scope of this paper.}
+The function is updated by optimizing a new function to replace the existing one when workload drifts are detected. {\dbname} employs a simple, yet effective threshold-based method for workload drift detection.
+Specifically, it monitors system performance and triggers the optimization process when detecting significant performance changes.
+The threshold for detection is 10\% (in throughput), which is determined empirically to ensure robust detection and to avoid over-triggering.
+Section~\ref{sec:evaluation.stored} shows that this detection method is effective.
+We emphasize that {\dbname} only focuses on the design of the concurrency control algorithm, therefore the problem of workload drift detection is orthogonal.
+A detailed analysis of how our detection method compares to other algorithms, such as those discussed in ~\cite{DBLP:journals/pacmmod/WuI24/2sample}, is beyond the scope of the paper.

-\revisionhint{R3.O2 R3.O4}{ {\dbname} enables agent function updates without blocking the ongoing or incoming transactions.
-In particular, each transaction is assigned a specific agent function, namely the latest one, at the start of its execution.
-During an agent function update, {\dbname} maintains both the latest function and the previously loaded functions still in use by ongoing transactions.
-While a new function is being loaded, the old agent function continues to handle transactions.
-Once the loading is complete, the system performs an atomic pointer update to switch to the new agent function.
-This design avoids blocking ongoing or incoming transactions.
-It also ensures agent function consistency, that is, it prevents the switch of functions in the middle of a transaction's execution.}
+{\dbname} performs function updates without blocking the ongoing or incoming transactions.
+In particular, each transaction is assigned a specific function, namely the latest one, at the start of its execution.
+During a function update, {\dbname} maintains both the latest function and the previously loaded functions still in use by ongoing transactions.
+While a new function is being loaded, the old function continues to handle transactions.
+Once the loading is complete, the system performs an atomic pointer update to switch the latest function to the newly loaded one.
+This design avoids blocking ongoing or incoming transactions, and prevents switching functions in the middle of a transaction's execution. }